SystemsApproach/private5g/intro.rst

 cellular network is starting to blur the line between the access network and the cloud.

-.. sidebar:: 5G, Wi-Fi, and the role of spectrum
+.. sidebar:: 5G, Wi-Fi, and the Role of Spectrum

   WiFi networks use unlicensed radio spectrum that do not require WiFi network operators to get advance regulatory approval.
 At the same